emadonev/knowledge-base/03 Mathematics/Derivatives.md

   - physics
 ---
 **Derivatives** are a crucial part of [[Calculus]], aiming to look for the *change in a moment*, an infitesimaly small fraction of time, actually no time at all.
-- !!
-They look at a *particular moment* and look for the **change in a particular property**, for example the change in position over time or the change in happiness over time, etc.
+> They look at a *particular moment* and look for the **change in a particular property**, for example the change in position over time or the change in happiness over time, etc.

 A *positive derivative* means that our desired quantity is increasing, while a *negative derivative* that it is decreasing.
 When the derivative is 0, we have reached a local *maximum or minimum*.
-Naturally*, we can take the **derivative of a derivative**, to monitor the change of a change.
+Naturally, we can take the **derivative of a derivative**, to monitor the change of a change.
-- eg For example, looking at the change in position over time gives us [[Velocity]], while the **change in velocity or the second derivative of position** is actually [[Acceleration]].
+- For example, looking at the change in position over time gives us [[Velocity]], while the **change in velocity or the second derivative of position** is actually [[Acceleration]].
 Now, taking many derivatives of derivatives can get carried away. ![[derivatives out of control.jpeg]]

 However, when looking at an *instantaneous* change, or looking at a particular moment, w<mark style="background: #faedcd;">e realize that the change in our quantities is 0</mark>, since we are only looking at a moment.
 A very clever guy by the name Leibniz figured out a sleight of hand to help mathematicians with this conundrum.
 He developed the *dx* notation, where they don't really represent numbers or specific values, they cannot really be divided, however, they represent a **infinitesimal increment of a quantity**, which is visually self-explanatory and cannot *really* be described.